Stunning Golden Mask Adds to Amazing Relics Unearthed at China’s Sanxingdui Ruins

-As of May 2020, “534 important cultural artifacts” made of ivory, bronze, gold and jade ware have been unearthed from the site.
-Furthermore, around 2,000 broken relics, including a gold mask, were found in a series of six sacrificial pits.
+Hundreds of important cultural artifacts made of ivory, bronze, gold and jade have been unearthed from the site over the years.
+Furthermore, around 2,000 broken relics have been found in a series of six sacrificial pits.

 As if this priceless Chinese treasure hoard wasn’t enough for one year, in Pit 3, a “1.15 meters [3.8 feet] high, 3,000-year-old bronze figure was discovered with a zun, (ancient wine vessel) on top of the head.”
 According to Global Times, this single artifact is being described as an “unprecedented cultural relic,” on a global scale.

-Tang Fei, dean of the Sichuan Provincial Cultural Relics and Archeology Research Institute, told the Global Times that his team has now removed almost all of the ivory relics from the pits and they are now focusing on the rare bronze statue.
-The upper part comprises a 55-centimeter-high (22-inch-high) broad mouthed bronze zun drinking vessel with dragon-shaped decorations , while the lower part is a 60 centimeter-tall (22-inch-tall) kneeling figure with something in its hands.
+In May, Tang Fei told the Global Times that his team had removed all of the ivory relics from the pits and they were focusing on a rare bronze statue.
+The upper part comprises a 55-centimeter-high (22-inch-high) broad mouthed bronze zun drinking vessel with dragon-shaped decorations, while the lower part is a 60 centimeter-tall (22-inch-tall) kneeling figure with something in its hands.

-Further bronze-made relics were found buried underneath the layer of ivory relics , and Dr Tang told CCTV on Friday that these bronze figures reflect “sacrifice in the spiritual world of the ancient Shu civilization.”
+Further bronze-made relics were found buried underneath the layer of ivory relics, and Dr. Tang told CCTV these bronze figures reflect “sacrifice in the spiritual world of the ancient Shu civilization.”
 For this reason, he calls the discovery of the statue “a national treasure-level cultural relic.”